 I cut out the rear seat, fit it and moved onto cutting out the holes for the boat hatches.
 These would provide access to the storage space underneath the seat created by the rear bulkheads.

-Cutting out the hatches didn’t need to be particularly accurate.
-The hatch frames overlap the cut out which can hide a myriad of sins.
+Cutting out the hatches didn’t need to be accurate.
+The hatch frames overlap the cut out, which can hide a myriad of sins.
 I started with a hole saw at each corner then cut between them with a jigsaw.
-A bit of sanding and shaping and the hatches fit snugly.
+Some sanding and shaping and the hatches fit snugly.

 Rear Seat Notch or Measure Once.
 Cut Twice.

-So, I decided to rework this notch while trying not to remove too much material.
-I started by placing the seat back in the boat and tracing the outline of the bulkheads onto the underside of the seat.
-This gave me the actual dimensions of the tunnel between the bulkheads.
-I then drew my new centerline, broke out the circle cutting jig and adjusted it until I had a curve that connected either side of the tunnel.
-Overall, not a bad end result.
+I decided to make a new notch.
+I placed the seat back in the boat and traced the outline of the bulkheads onto the underside of the seat.
+This gave me the dimensions of the tunnel between the bulkheads.
+I drew a new center line and used the circle cutting jig to create a curve that connected either side of the tunnel.

 Seat Glue In

 Finally, it was time to install the rear seat.
-The edges were sealed with straight epoxy and packing tape applied to the underside edges of the seat.
+I sealed the edges with straight epoxy and applied packing tape to the underside edges of the seat.
 Thickened epoxy filled the gaps between sides and transom and the tape prevented drip through.

 Down the road, fillets and 2″ fiberglass tape will tie the seat to the sides and transom.
 But this will wait for a concerted fillet and tape event to handle both front and rear seats.